Los Esclavos Dam

-The Los Esclavos Dam (Spanish: Planta Hidroeléctrica Los Esclavos) is a reinforced concrete gravity dam and power plant spanning the Los Esclavos River in the town of Los Esclavos, in Cuilapa, Escuintla, Guatemala.
+The Los Esclavos Dam (Spanish: Planta Hidroeléctrica Los Esclavos) is a reinforced concrete gravity dam and power plant spanning the Los Esclavos River in the town of Los Esclavos, in Cuilapa, Santa Rosa, Guatemala.
+The project became operational in 1966.

 Details

 The dam's reservoir has a total capacity of 225,000 m3.
 The water is transported to the powerhouse through a 1.33 km long channel and a 175 m long pressure pipe.
 The plant has 2 × 7 MW Francis turbines, with a total installed capacity of 14 MW.
 The plant has a net level declination of 108 m, and a designed flow of 7.68 m3/s per unit.

 The plant's total power generation between 1966 and 2006 was 1,947.05 GWh, which amounts to an average annual power generation of 48.68 GWh.